mchen81/blog/resume.md

 - Developers make AWS ECR images and provide the sources to the Waterflow, the system willvalidate these images.
 - When the all micro-services are ready, the designers can decide to enable the workflow, and the Waterflow will deploy all services on Zeebe.
   Bpmn.io, Micronaut, Groovy,

+_I leanred React from this project, so funny_

 **Pocket Realtor** - Better Airbxb? <span style="float: right; ">2020</span>